 We can help you relocate and help you establish your own business.

 We relocated to Florida 20+ years ago and have streamlined the process for you to achieve your goal of moving to Florida and becoming your own boss.
-Whether you’re moving across the U.S. or from overseas the way we did, our team is here to help.
+Whether you’re moving across the U.S. or from overseas the way we did, our team is here to help you with our relocation services.

-Below, you will find a brief explanation of how the process would work, if you did purchase a business?
-If you have any further questions, please feel free to e-mail me and I will do my best to guide you to your dreams.
+Below, you will find a brief explanation of how the process would work if you did purchase a business.
+If you have any further questions, please feel free to e-mail me and I will do my best to guide you to your dreams with our relocation services.

 You can begin your search for a suitable business by browsing business listing Save s .
 You will be directed to a database of listed businesses for sale through out Florida.
 For those who did not know, Florida is a state where we use the Multiple Listing Services.
 This basically allows for all brokers and real estate agents to share in each others listings.
 Therefore, as a seller you will have more exposure and a higher chance of selling quickly, and for the buyer, you have far more choice, ensuring that you are not limited to a single offices listings.
 Also, in both Commercial and Residential real estate, the seller will always pay the commissions to both the sellers agent and the buyers agent.
 Yes, that means you buyers do not have to give any money to any broker ever!
 We work and are paid at the end, when you have closed on your business and achieved your goals.
 This is also why it is a good idea for buyers to find one broker, that they are comfortable with, and as long as they are board members of the MLS and BBF, stick with them.
 I can show you everything, and should show you everything.

-Be sure to think about what type of income you require to support your lifestyle, and then search.
+Be sure to think about what type of income you require to support your lifestyle, and then begin searching as step one of our relocation services.
 Remember, you mostly “pay for what you get” and a smaller business will not support a larger family.
 Once you have found the businesses of interest, let me know which they are, by listing number, and I will send you a disclosure to sign.
 This disclosure will ensure the sellers that you are serious and will bind you to not discussing your findings with others.

 - Search the Web.
 Using our direct search to the BBF, you can enter your criteria and begin your search.
 Also, if you are using other databases, make a note of each listing number for any business you may find of interest.
 Be aware that as brokers, our listings will show up numerous times on different sites.
 You may also find that some sites have older listings displayed, that are no longer available.

 - Allow me to search on your behalf.
-If you would like me to search for you, please provide me with an e-mail stating any and all criteria you may have,along with any other questions?
+If you would like me to search for you, please provide me with an e-mail stating any and all criteria you may have, along with any other questions.
 In fact, the more information you give, the better I can assist you.
-Budget, location, industry would be most important!
+Budget, location, industry would be most important for us to provide you with our most effective relocation services.

 - Narrow down your list to 5.
 After reviewing all of the listings, and discussing the options you have seen, we want to be able to narrow down the potential businesses to around 5.
 This will allow you a good comparison and choice, yet stop the process from becoming confusing.
 At this point we can submit questions to each of the sellers and await their responses, as well as obtain any financial information.